ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 If one or more L2 Transactions are reverted before they are finalized on the L2's Layer 1, the Transaction Fees in the affected Transactions MUST not be charged to the Transaction Senders.

-Note that it is not important why a L2 Transactions has been reverted before it is finalized.
+Note, that it is not important why an L2 Transaction has been reverted before it is finalized.

 [[R25]](#r25) Testability: